Obituary of Ivin Trevor Giles

 In Lieu of flowers, donations to the "Perpetual Education Fund" The Church of Jesus Christ of Latter-day Saints would be appreciated.

-To send flowers to the family of Ivin Giles, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Ivin Giles, please visit Tribute Store